konradoboza/developer-documentation/docs/guide/design.md

 This is what individual keys in the configuration mean:

-- **`ezpublish`** and **`system`** are obligatory at the start of any configuration file which defines views.
+- `ezpublish` and `system` are obligatory at the start of any configuration file which defines views.
-- **`default`** defines the siteaccess for which the configuration will be used. "default", as the name suggests, determines what views are used when no other configuration is chosen.
-You can also have separate keys defining views for other siteaccesses.
+- `default` defines the SiteAccess for which the configuration will be used. "default", as the name suggests, determines what views are used when no other configuration is chosen.
+You can also have separate keys defining views for other SiteAccesses.
-- **`user`** and **`layout`** point to the main template file that is used in any situation where no other template is defined.
+- `user` and `layout` point to the main template file that is used in any situation where no other template is defined.
 All other templates extend this one.
 See [below](#page-layout) for more information.
-- **`content_view`** defines the view provider.
+- `content_view` defines the view provider.

 !!! note

-    In earlier versions of eZ CMS, `location_view` was used as the view provider.
-It is now deprecated.
+    In earlier version `location_view` was used as the view provider.
+It has been deprecated since eZ Platform 1.x.

-- **`full`** and **`line`** determine the kind of view to be used (see below).
+- `full` and `line` determine the kind of view to be used (see below).
-- **`article`** and **`blog_post`** are the keys that start the configuration for one individual case of using a template.
+- `article` and `blog_post` are the keys that start the configuration for one individual case of using a template.
 You can name these keys any way you want, and you can have as many of them as you need.
-- **`template`** names the template to be used in this case, including the folder it is stored in (starting from `app/Resources/views`).
+- `template` names the template to be used in this case, including the folder it is stored in (starting from `app/Resources/views`).
-- **`controller`** defines the controller to be used in this case.
+- `controller` defines the controller to be used in this case.
 Optional, if this key is absent, the default controller is used.
-- **`match`** defines the situation in which the template will be used.
+- `match` defines the situation in which the template will be used.
 There are different criteria which can be used to "match" a template to a situation, for example a Content Type, a specific Location ID, Section, etc. You can view the full list of matchers here: [View provider configuration](content_rendering#view-provider-configuration).
 You can specify more than one matcher for any template; the matchers will be linked with an AND operator.

 In the example above, three different templates are mentioned, two to be used in full view, and one in line view.
 Notice that two separate templates are defined for the "article" Content Type.
 They use the same matcher, but will be used in different situations – one when an Article is displayed in full view, and one in line view.
 Their templates are located in different folders.
 The line template will also make use of a custom controller, while the remaining cases will employ the default one.